Zhuohao-Li/MR322/README.md

-# Dawson's Lee's Lecture Notes
+# SJTU MR322

-This repo contains my notes for MR322
+This repo contains notes for MR322

 ## Contribution